 Actress Gwyneth Paltrow’s personal trainer serves as a great example of why celebrity fitness gurus should be ignored.
-Despite recognizing how ignorant most members of the general public are when it comes to fitness, it is still amazing that this kind of pap gets play in the media, and that many folks actually give credence to what Paltrow’s trainer says.
+Despite recognizing how ignorant most members of the general public are when it comes to fitness, it is still amazing that this kind of pap gets to play in the media, and that many folks actually give credence to what Paltrow’s trainer says.

 Almost every statement attributed to this personal trainer, Tracy Anderson, is infused with bad information.
 Or more accurately, no information.
 Here’s the first example.
 “While running and cycling may burn calories, they do not design feminine muscles or get rid of an imbalance that may masquerade as a ‘problem area’—even on women who are genetically thin.”